ncbi/pm4ngs/docs/source/index.rst

 * Optional use of Docker/Biocontainers or Conda/Bioconda for Bioinformatics tool installation and management

-Available data analysis workflows
+Available data analysis workflow
 ---------------------------------

-* `Differential Gene expression from RNA-Seq data`_
+* :ref:`Differential Gene expression from RNA-Seq data`

 .. toctree::
    :maxdepth: 2